Christoph16478/iq/iq_java.md

 In case you don't know, I  have also written a book for Java interviews, Grokking the Java Interview, and Grokking the Spring Boot Interview, where I have shared tips, tricks and frequently asked Java questions from different topics.
 You can read the book to better prepare for your Java interviews.
 You can also use the code - friends20 to get a 20% discount because you are already my reader.

-**Related Java EE Interview Questions**
-For my Java EE friends, here are web development specific questions, which you can use to prepare for JEE part:
-Top 10 Spring Framework Interview Questions with Answers (see here) 10 Great XML Interview Questions for Java Programmers (read here) 20 Great Java Design Pattern Questions asked on Interviews (see here) 10 popular Struts Interview Questions for Java developers (list) 20 Tibco Rendezvous and EMS Interview Questions (read more) 10 frequently asked Servlet Interview Questions with Answers (see here) 20 jQuery Interview Questions for Java Web Developers (list) 10 Great Oracle Interview Questions for Java developers (see here) Top 10 JSP Questions  from J2EE Interviews (read here) 12 Good RESTful Web Services Questions from Interviews (read here) Top 10 EJB Interview Questions and Answers (see here) Top 10 JMS and MQ Series Interview Questions and Answers (list) 10 Great Hibernate Interview Questions for Java EE developers (see here) 10 Great JDBC Interview Questions for Java Programmers (questions) 15 Java NIO and Networking Interview Questions with Answers (see here) Top 10 XSLT Interview Questions with Answers (read more) 15 Data Structure and Algorithm Questions from Java Interviews (read here) Top 10 Trick Java Interview Questions and Answers (see here) Top 40 Core Java Phone Interview Questions with Answers (list)

 ----

 **Recommended Books for Java Programmers**

 If you are looking for some goods to prepare for your Java Interviews, You can take a look at the following books to cover both theory and coding questions:
 9 Must-Read Books for Java Developers (see book)
 5 Java Performance Tuning Books for Experienced Programmers (see book)